 Even if you have set up AAF Authentication, you can still use DC21’s standard authentication to access your DC21 account.

 Standard DC21 Authentication

 Signing Up

 Before you can login you are required to have an account.
-You can apply for an account by clicking Sign Up on the top right of the login screen.
+You can apply for an account by clicking Sign Up on the top right of the login screen. *** UPDATE ***